My work investigates

 Artist Statement: My process has become an exploration of solitude and the way that being alone and being lonely can influence the imagination as well as the artistic process.
 I believe that in the experience of being lonely, as Wendell Berry puts it, “one’s inner scream becomes deafening, deadening, severing any connection to other lives”, while solitude enriches creativity, as confirmed by Louise Bourgeois.
 As someone who is often caught in the throes of being lonely, I work to turn that loneliness into moments of solitude, where work and magic intersect in my mind.

-Introducing thought-provoking and personally moving artworks about
+Artist Statement: Introducing thought-provoking and personally moving artworks about self-introspection.

 their frustrations, fears, hopes, dreams and joy.

 of preconceived ideas and subjectivity, allowing us to see and experience only

 the emotion contained within the line.

 “Artist Statement – The work ‘How naked am I now, as a poem?’

 operates as a reflection of deep melancholy, and a tumult of

 emotion.
 Whether from heartbreak or depression, I feel that these